vivwang/project-proposal/README.md

 * Inhale and exhale mechanics
 * An alert when press send button
 (processing)

+###Components
+* Use 2 buttons to simulate keyboard press action Detects speed, time hold, repeatables
+* Use Force Sensitive Resistor 0.5" to detect pressure

 ##(Optional) Project 1.2- Don't Explore the Balloon
 (Due in a week)